Last Updated on June 18, 2021

 In affiliate marketing, you earn a commission for each sale you make while promoting someone else’s products.
 The commission rates vary depending on the platform you use.
 Some of these affiliate marketplaces are:

-Some individuals and companies usually run affiliate programs on their website.
+Some individuals and companies usually run affiliate programs on their websites.
 In such cases, you can earn more because no third party is involved.

 You can promote your affiliate links on your Facebook timeline, page, or group.
 It’s best to only promote something that the majority of your friends or fans may like.